 Specify how to highlight the shape by using control points, the outline, or the bounding box, respectively, of the shape.
-See also chapter 9.
+See also Interaction.

-8.8.1 Predefined Paint Operations
+9.8.1 Predefined Paint Operations

 When a graphical object is rendered on a drawing surface, it is the responsibility of the paint of the graphical object to do the actual displaying.
-As stated in chapter 4, the rendering is accomplished by filling out a shape.
+As stated in The Paint, the rendering is accomplished by filling out a shape.
 Thus any paint has an operation FillShape that enters the shape to be filled.

-To utilize the capacity of the basic graphics system the shape should be drawn using a different approach.
+To utilize the capacity of the basic graphics system a predefined shape can be drawn using a different approach.
 The shapes in question here could be lines with the minimal line width the output device can display, ellipses, arcs, and text.